-For extraction of drug, pipettes and vortex mixers are generally sufficient.
-If carrier components cannot be solubilized fully, precipitates will have to be removed by a centrifuge.
+For extraction of lipid, pipettes and vortex mixers are generally sufficient.

-For analysis of the extracted drug, a liquid chromatography system coupled to a tandem mass spectrometer should be used.
+For analysis of the extracted lipids, a liquid chromatography system coupled to a tandem mass spectrometer should be used.
 The chromatography system will typically consist of an automated liquid sampling unit, a binary or quaternary mobile phase pump, a vacuum degasser for the mobile phases, and a thermostatted column compartment, in addition to the suitable chromatography column.
 The mass spectrometer should be either a quadrupole-time-of-flight (QTOF) or - preferably - a triple quadrupole instrument, equipped with the suitable ionization interfaces.
 For most applications, an electrospray (ESI) ion source will be suitable; for some specific analytes, however, chemical (APCI) or photon-induced (APPI) ionization might be necessary.